The Chromatica Ball: Background and development

 New dates with additional venues in Europe and North America were scheduled and officially announced on March 7, 2022, making the once limited tour a 15-date engagement advertised as "The Chromatica Ball Summer Stadium Tour".
-On April 14, 2022, two dates in Tokorozawa were announced, marking the singer's first concerts in Japan in eight years.
+On April 14, 2022, two dates in Tokorozawa were announced, marking Gaga's first concerts in Japan in eight years.
 To commemorate the event, a Japanese tour edition of Chromatica with extra content was released on August 31, 2022, and a pop-up shop selling merchandise items opened on the same day.
 Three additional North American shows in Hershey, Houston, and Miami Gardens were added later on May 16, bringing the tour's total number of shows to 20.

-During the prior tour, the Joanne World Tour (2017–2018), the singer was forced to cancel the majority of the European leg of the concert series, due to severe pain caused by fibromyalgia.
-Shortly before The Chromatica Ball began, Gaga admitted that there "was a time I thought I’d never be on stage again", while adding that she feels "more pain-free than I have in ages."
+During the prior tour, the Joanne World Tour (2017–2018), Gaga was forced to cancel the majority of the European leg of the concert series, due to severe pain caused by fibromyalgia.
+Shortly before The Chromatica Ball began, Gaga said there had been a period when she thought she might never perform again, but added that she was feeling more pain-free than she had in years.
 Rolling Stones Hannah Ewens noted that the concert series was "carefully and successfully designed with Gaga's illness in mind", with fewer dates than any of her previous world tours, and the more complex choreography reserved for the latter section of the show.